Book Summary: The Innovator’s Dilemma (when new technologies cause great firms to fail) by Clayton Christensen

-The strategy for dealing with sustained innovation is execution, while the strategy for dealing with disruptive innovation is learning and discovery with more tolerance towards failure.
+The strategy for dealing with sustained innovation is execution, while the strategy for dealing with disruptive innovation is learning and discovery with more tolerance toward failure.
 Guessing the right strategy at the outset is, therefore, not essential.
-What’s more important is to conserve resources for the second and third iteration.
-HP made 1.3″ drive and targeted PDA market for it.
+What’s more important is to conserve resources for the second and third iterations.
+HP made a 1.3″ drive and targeted the PDA market for it.
 PDA market flopped.
 Game makers were interested in a cheaper lower quality and lower capacity 1.3″ drive, which HP was either not interested in pursuing or was too exhausted to put more resources towards it.

 Only companies that succeed at disruption innovation are whose organization size matches the size of the opportunity, which initially is pretty small.